Nihiue/Thori-dal/README.md

 ## Client-Web

-- Using vue.js
+- Vue.js
 - Mobile friendly
 - Protect data with AES-256-CBC
-- Prefer https, also support http
+- TOTP(2FA, Google Authenticator) Support

 ## Server

-- Using Koa & Mongodb
+- Koa & Mongodb
 - Only transfer encrypted data to server, you data is safe even if server is compromised

 ### Config db